-The "Other related parties in the group of consolidated entities" column includes, in addition to sister entities, joint ventures and associates that are related parties in Volkswagen AG's group of consolidated entities.
+The "Other related parties in the group of consolidated entities" column includes, in addition to sister entities, joint ventures and associates that are related parties in Volkswagen AG's group of consolidated entities but do not directly belong to Volkswagen Bank GmbH.
 The relationships with the Supervisory Board and the Board of Management comprise relationships with the relevant groups of people at Volkswagen Bank GmbH and the Group parent company Volkswagen AG.
 As in the prior year, relationships with pension plans and the State of Lower Saxony were of lesser significance.